mcreekmore/godlp/README.md

 ## Overview

-godlp is a powerful Go-based command-line interface (CLI) application that wraps commonly used functionality of the [yt-dlp](https://github.com/yt-dlp/yt-dlp) app.
+godlp is a Go-based command-line interface (CLI) application that wraps commonly used functionality of the [yt-dlp](https://github.com/yt-dlp/yt-dlp) app.
 It leverages the [Cobra](https://github.com/spf13/cobra) framework for building CLI applications and [Viper](https://github.com/spf13/viper) for configuration management, providing a user-friendly and extensible interface for interacting with yt-dlp.

 ## Features

-- **Wrapper for yt-dlp:** godlp simplifies the usage of yt-dlp by providing a more user-friendly CLI interface.
+- **Wrapper for yt-dlp:** godlp simplifies the usage of yt-dlp by providing sensible defaults and helpful automations in it's CLI interface.
 - **Configuration Management:** Utilizes Viper for easy configuration management, allowing users to customize settings through configuration files.
 - **Extendable:** Easily extend and add new features by leveraging the modular nature of Cobra commands.